deanacus/template/.github/PULL_REQUEST_TEMPLATE.md

 ## Closes issues

-List the issues/JIRA tickets that this pull request will close
+List the issues/tickets that this pull request will close/address